Move Your Money with You

 10. Self-Storage is Helpful

 If your move is temporary or you have a gap between when you need to leave your old place and when your new home is ready, renting a self-storage unit may be your only option.
-If that’s the case, find a storage company, like Uncle Bob’s Self Storage, that offers a free moving truck, which helps eliminate an additional expense.
+If that’s the case, find a storage company, like Life Storage, that offer a free moving truck rental, which helps eliminate an additional expense.

 We hope you enjoyed our Top 10.
 Do you have any tips you’d like to share that saved you time or money?
 Let us know in the comments.